The Easy Decision

 The Admissions Office carefully considers each application it receives and selects candidates who will be academically successful, contribute to student life and benefit most from the Rowan experience.

 At Rowan we believe it's important that you know what you're receiving for your investment.
-In the short term we can promise you the following..
+In the short term we can promise you the following:

 Rowan University rewards academic success through an extensive scholarship program.
 Consideration is given to accepted students in the top percentage of their class who have scored 1,150 or better (Critical Reading and Math) on the SAT.

-Starting in Fall 2014—for those who are applying for admittance in Fall 2015—prospective students who have a high school GPA of 3.5 or higher may chose not to submit their SAT scores as part of the Admissions application process.
+Prospective students who have a high school GPA of 3.5 or higher may chose not to submit their SAT scores as part of the Admissions application process.

 A visit is the best way to learn about our academic programs, meet our professors, explore our state-of-the-art facilities and observe campus life.
 And best of all?
 No registration is required!